Myron Toback

 A Coincidental Family Reunion

-When asked if he wrote letters home, Myron Toback said that he only wrote once per month, but he was able to make a phone call home.
-It was while waiting for his phone call that he met his cousin for the first time.
-That was certainly a coincidence, but he never saw his cousin again after that.
+Myron Toback shares that he wrote letters home once a month but managed to make a phone call home as well.
+While waiting for this phone call, he met his cousin for the first time.
+He mentioned that it was certainly a coincidence, but after that meeting, he never saw his cousin again.

 Share YouTube: